-Argentina seeks financial aid from IMF
+Argentina seeks IMF aid 'to avoid crisis'

 Last week the central bank raised interest rates from 33.25% to 40%.

-In a recorded television statement, Mr Macri said Argentina was suffering as a result of high oil prices and the expectation that US interest rates would go up in the coming months.
+Mr Macri said Argentina was suffering as a result of high oil prices and the expectation that US interest rates would rise in the coming months.

-"Just a few minutes ago I spoke with director Christine Lagarde, and she confirmed we would start working on an agreement today."

 Describing Argentina as a "valued member" of the IMF, Ms Lagarde said: "Discussions have been initiated on how we can work together to strengthen the Argentine economy and these will be pursued in short order."